 “20th Annual Litigators Forum: Hot Topics In Privacy and Data Protection,” Women Lawyers Association of Los Angeles, Los Angeles, CA (2015)

-“Settling the Class: A Guide to Negotiating, Drafting and Obtaining Court Approval for Class Action Settlements,” Association of Business Trial Lawyers-LA Chapter, Los Angeles, CA (2015)
+“Settling the Class: A Guide to Negotiating, Drafting and Obtaining Court Approval for Class Action Settlements,” Association of Business Trial Lawyers (Los Angeles), Los Angeles, CA (2015)

 “Technology Update,” CalCPA Education Foundation 35th Annual Family Law Conference, Los Angeles and San Francisco, CA (2015)